Transgender rights in Brazil: Transgender healthcare

-Sistema Único de Saúde (SUS), the public health system in Brazil, provides processo transexualizador (PrTr or PT-SUS, transsexualizing process).
+Sistema Único de Saúde (SUS), the public health system in Brazil, provides processo transexualizador (lit.
+'Transsexualization process').
 This includes psychological counseling, hormone therapy, and sex reassignment surgeries.

 Since 2008, the SUS has offered sex reassignment surgeries free of charge, in accordance with a court ruling that recognizes the importance of these procedures for the health and well-being of trans people.
 In addition, Ordinance No. 2,803 of 2013 redefined and expanded the Transsexualization Process, ensuring a more comprehensive and inclusive approach.
 And it made adjustments in 2023.

 A resolution from Federal Council of Medicine in 2019, after the official releasing of ICD-11 recognized other identity expressions related to gender diversity as part of gender incongruence.

 ADPF 787, a case from STF in 2024, ruled that transgender people should have access to traditionally gendered care, such as gynecology and urology, regardless of their gender entry in electronic systems or documents.
 In the same year, Ministry of Health announced expanding the number of services aimed at the trans population, following resolution of the Federal Council of Medicine.
 However, right-wing politicians threaten to block the project.

+In July 2026, the 3rd Panel of the Superior Court of Justice ruled that health insurance plans are obligated to cover facial feminization surgeries.

 Healthcare for minors

 In April 2025, Brazil's Federal Council of Medicine (CFM) passed a resolution banning gender-affirming care for minors, but reduced the age for gender affirming surgical procedures from 25 to 21.
 As justification for the latter, the CFM cited a new law passed in 2022, which lowered the minimum age limit for sterilization procedures such as tubal ligation and vasectomies in the country from 25 to 21.
 A few days later, LGBTQ+ advocates filed an ADI (Direct Action of Unconstitutionality) to the Supreme Court in an attempt to get the ban on gender-affirming care for minors overturned.
-On July 25, 2025, a Federal Court blocked the Federal Council of Medicine's resolution, restoring gender-affirming care for minors nationwide.
+On 25 July 2025, a Federal Court in Acre blocked the Federal Council of Medicine's resolution, restoring gender-affirming care for minors nationwide.

+On August 18, the Federal Regional Court of the 1st Region denied the CFM's appeal against the decision.
+In October, Supreme Court Justice Flávio Dino overturned the Acre court's ruling via an injunction, claiming that the issue should be analyzed by the Supreme Federal Court.

+On 17 July 2026, a federal court authorized the use of puberty blockers for a 13-year-old transgender girl.
+According to Appellate Judge Roger Raupp Rios, the ban cannot be applied to all patients without considering each case individually.